 Ed’s only son, (Buck) Alfred Montgomery Hiten (1911-1963) had two marriages and two families.
 He married Dorothy Ann Williams (1914-ca.1981) in 1929 and they had two children.
 Maurice Henry (1932-1982) and Mary (1930-1967).
 She married twice and had three kids.

 Following the trail of Maurice’s marriages is interesting to say the least.
 He apparently married seven times, to five different women.
 He may have been married to three of them at the same time.
 He also may have been married using the names Dick or Richard.

-When he divorced his first wife, Joy Johnson-Hiten (1932-1980), she re-turned home to Illinois with her three children.
-Although Billy Johnson remembers her children being in Indiana at some time after he left but doesn’t remember them having a mother there with them.
+When he divorced his first wife, Joy Johnson-Hiten (1932-1980), she returned home to Illinois with her three children.
+Although Billy Johnson remembers her children being in Indiana at some time after she left, but he doesn’t remember them having a mother there with them.
 When I first contacted Randy Maurice (1952) in 1997 he did not know anything about his heritage.
 Randy and sister Melody Ann (1954) remain in Illinois but brother Ricky Maurice (1952) is in Kentucky where I had first tried to connect him to the KENTUCKY HITENs.